DEFRA/admin-prototype-kit/README.md

 gem install bundler
 ```

-When it finishes install the application gems using:
+When it finishes install the application gems using

 ```bash
 bundle install